 To complicate matters further, construction costs have been on the rise-what started with supply chain disruptions during the COVID-19 Pandemic have continued due to instability at the global trade level and could be exacerbated by the recent tariffs that have been implemented.
-In 2024, construction costs account for 64.4% of the average price of a new home compared with 60.8% in 2022.25 This is largely due to steady increases in costs for plumbing, electrical, heating, ventilation, and air conditioning (HVAC) materials and the installation of these items.26 In Philadelphia, building costs were 11% higher than the national average in 2022 as a result of high labor costs.
+In 2024, construction costs account for 64.4% of the average price of a new home compared with 60.8% in 2022.25 This is largely due to steady increases in costs for plumbing, electrical, heating, ventilation, and air conditioning (HVAC) materials and the installation of these items.26 In Philadelphia, building costs were result of high labor costs.
 In the same year, it was also reported that it was difficult to find contractors and subcontractors/tradespeople to complete specialized work.27